stefapi/vesselharbor/CONTRIBUTING.md

 - [Architecture](.junie/architecture.md)
 - [Project Guidelines](.junie/guidelines.md)

-Thank you for contributing to the FastAPI Vue Template project!
+Thank you for contributing to the VesselHarbor project!